braze-inc/braze-docs/_docs/_partners/technology_partners/channel_extensions/loyalty/talonone.md

 ### Coupon Setup

-You can modify the form of generated codes for any campaign by navigating to the Coupon Code Generator for that campaign found under **Campaign -> Settings -> Coupon Code Generator**
+You can modify the form of generated codes for any campaign by navigating to the Coupon Code Generator for that campaign found within you Talon.One dashboard under **Campaign -> Settings -> Coupon Code Generator**.

 ![Talon.One Coupon Settings]({% image_buster /assets/img/talonone_coupon_settings.png %})